 It goes without saying that people are vital to the success of any company.
-There’s no doubt that any business which can attract the right competencies, manage talent effectively, utilize capacity efficiently, and retain employees is setting itself up for long-term success.
+There’s no doubt that any business which can attract the right competencies, manage talent effectively, utilize capacity efficiently, and retain employees is setting itself up for long-term success through Human Resource Analytics.

-HR departments are generating more data than ever before but at the same time they often struggle to turn their data into valuable insights.
+Human Resource Analytics departments are generating more data than ever before but at the same time they often struggle to turn their data into valuable insights.
 Based on the work I do with companies all over the globe I have identified some of the most important analytics managers can use to better understated the people-related side of their business.
-Here our list of HR analytics every manager should know about:
+Here our list of Human Resource Analytics every manager should know about: